West Nile Virus Testing in Wyoming, Utah and Idaho

 The links below provide up-to-date information on West Nile Virus outbreaks in Idaho, Utah and Wyoming, as well as links to state resources for mosquito control.

-Three human cases of West Nile Virus in Idaho were reported, with one case each in Gem, Gooding and Owyehee counties.
-One crow from Ada County tested positive in a lab.
+Five human cases of West Nile Virus in Idaho were reported, with two imported cases in Ada County and one case each in Gem, Gooding and Owyehee counties.
+One crow from Ada County, one horse from Gem County and one horse from Gooding County tested positive in a lab.
 Positive mosquito pool tests were recorded in Ada, Canyon, Elmore, Gem and Payette counties.

 Answers to Common West Nile Virus Questions